davent/noddy/README.md

 # Noddy

-Noddy Logger is a very simple library to uickly out puts from your scripts and applications.
+Noddy Logger is a very simple library to quickly outputs from your scripts and applications.

 This is very much a work in progress, but is still usable.